lauralola/PP1/README.md

 https://www.pexels.com/search/meditation/
 https://stackoverflow.com/questions/13118418/css-background-color-not-working
-breaks not working in practice session font awesome icons not working- did not add link link added 11.7 link tezt different sizes between texts forgot aria label for image -added 11.7 footer icons aligning to center of element above?? white section right side of page ? cause??
+breaks not working in practice session font awesome icons not working- did not add link link added 13.7 link tezt different sizes between texts forgot aria label for image -added 13.7 footer icons aligning to center of element above?? white section right side of page ? cause??
+Arrow displaying next to Our Classes- fixed extra > error on html fixed 13.7 What should be form action?? where does this go?